quicktext/qql/book/tutorials.md

 2. META CORPUS: storing the corpus fields 'Ris_204c837db67e462987595675a78c7eca_cssci_6b9146da656448b89ae024d395f399fd_meta'.
 The definitions come from the corpus schema.
 3. FULLTEXT CORPUS: storing the full text of the corpuses with the corpus name 'Ris_204c837db67e462987595675a78c7eca_cssci_6b9146da656448b89ae024d395f399fd_fulltext'.
 The FULLTEXT CORPUS doesn't index the data directly, this is **a very important difference** when compared to SQL databases!

 All the identifiers are using the UUID.
-For every copus.
+For every corpus.
 The data structure of these corpuses contains a B+ Tree and a B* Tree.
 If you want to understand the principles of the B+ Tree and the B* Tree, please read the chapter 11 of the book ['Essential Algorithms'](http://shop.oreilly.com/product/9781118612101.do) by Rod Stephens.
 On the other hand, the Quickcorpus doesn't lock the file and support the transaction in the file layer for high performance.
 This is **another very important difference** when compared to SQL databases!

-2. Excuting the Coprus Manipulation Language (CML) in the background automatically:
+2. Executing the Coprus Manipulation Language (CML) in the background automatically:
-Although the CML doesn't design the 'INSERT STATEMENT', yet the following steps is similar to the SQL procedure.
+Although the CML doesn't design the 'INSERT STATEMENT', yet the following steps are similar to the SQL procedure.
 ```SQL
 INSERT INTO TABLE URL CORPUS VALUES (?,?,?...?);
 INSERT INTO TABLE URL CORPUS VALUES (?,?,?...?);